-Each year in New York State, over 1,300 men and 600 women are diagnosed with cancer of the oral cavity.
-About 300 men and 120 women in New York die of the disease each year.
+Each year in New York State, over 1,400 men and about 700 women are diagnosed with cancer of the oral cavity.
+About 300 men and over 100 women in New York die of the disease each year.

 Who gets cancer of the oral cavity?

 Cancer of the oral cavity is two to three times more common among men than among women.
 Black men are more likely to get oral cavity cancer than White men, and are almost twice as likely to die from the disease.

 Most oral cavity cancers occur among people over the age of 60, but they can occur in young people.
 Cancer of the oral cavity is rare in children.

 What factors increase risk for developing cancer of the oral cavity?

 At this time, the causes of cancer of the oral cavity are not well understood.
 However, scientists agree that certain factors increase a person's risk of developing this disease.
 These risk factors include:

 - Tobacco use.
 Using tobacco of any kind, including cigarettes, cigars, pipes and smokeless tobacco is the most important cause of cancer of the oral cavity.